Kazade/simulant-engine/documentation/audio.md

 Playing a sound from a `StageNode` will use positional audio to make it seem like the sound is coming from the location of the node.
 Sounds played through the `Window` will not have any positional effect - this makes the `Window` perfect for playing a level soundtrack for example.

+The `repeat` argument of `play_sound` can be one of the following:

+ - `AUDIO_REPEAT_NONE` - The sound will stop playing when it finishes
+ - `AUDIO_REPEAT_FOREVER` - The sound will loop forever until manually stopped

 ## Controlling the volume

 The volume of a playing sound can be controlled on a per-Source basis using `Source::set_gain(gain)` where gain is clamped between 0 and 1.
 By default all sounds are played at maximum gain.

+## The Audio Listener

+Simulant applications have a global audio listener which is stored on the `Window`.
+The audio listener represents the position and orientation of where sounds are heard.

+By default, the audio listener is set to the `Camera` used in the first active pipeline in the compositor.
+If there are no active pipelines, there is no listener.

+You will likely need to manually set the audio listener, particularly if you have more than one pipeline.
+You can do this with the `Window::set_audio_listener(node)` method.
+If the audio listener node is destroyed, then audio listener behaviour will revert back to default.

 ## Playing sounds beyond the lifetime of a node